chenchenzi/chenzixu/content/publication/conference-paper/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 19th International Congress of Phonetic Sciences*
+publication: "*Proceedings of the 19th International Congress of Phonetic Sciences (ICPHS19)*.
+Melbourne, Australia. pp.696-700"
-publication_short: In *ICPHS2019*
+publication_short: ''

 abstract: This paper presents an experimental investigation of pitch variations of tone sequences under different contexts in Plastic Mandarin, a newly-formed contact-induced regional Mandarin variety.
 Instead of describing f<sub>0</sub> variations of a single tone-bearing unit, the f<sub>0</sub> contours of trisyllabic phrases varying in tonal composition, utterance position, and focus condition were examined by building orthogonal polynomial models on production data elicited from connected semi-spontaneous natural speech.
 The coefficients of the models that capture the shape of f<sub>0</sub> contours were subjected to further linear mixed effects analysis.
 This study reveals the synergistic effects of tone interactions, focus, and declination, exerted on the f<sub>0</sub> of the whole phrase in an integrated manner.
 The findings enhance our knowledge of a prevalent yet scarcely studied Mandarin variety and contribute to the on-going research into the dynamic realisation of tone and intonation in connected speech.